cysouw/diathesis/text/c05_case.md

 **Notes**

 A causative reading seems to be available with *duschen* 'to take a shower' [@next a].
-With an accusative this verbs means 'to give something else a shower' [@next b].
-However, both intransitive perfekt auxiliaries *haben* and *sein* are possible [@next c,d], so I classify this alternation here with the anticausatives.
+With an accusative this verbs means 'to give someone else a shower' [@next b].
+However, both intransitive perfekt auxiliaries *haben* and *sein* are possible [@next c,d], so I classify this alternation here with the anticausatives (and not with the causatives).
 A parallel situation arises with *baden* 'to bathe'.

 ::: ex
 a.
 Ich dusche.